jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 A globality B inside a globality A is accessible by A. A globality C inside globality B is not accessible by A unless declared public.

-globality A outside globality B can not be accessed by B.
+globality A outside globality B cannot be accessed by B.

 What about ‘system wide’ things that can be accessed from anywhere?
 It can be reached from embedded globalities, which disobeys the rule just defined.
 If it’s really system wide, then you simply embed a globality by linking to the shared instance of a module.